 The highest plateau on the island, Horton Plains is found up in the central highlands of Sri Lanka, where night-time temperatures can drop below freezing, meaning it attracts a different variety of plant and wildlife species.
 Best seen here are the native birds the Sri Lankan whistling thrush and the Sri Lankan bush warbler, as well as the dwarf lizard.

 The boutique accommodation to be found across Sri Lanka is as bountiful and diverse we recommend as the wildlife the country hosts.
-We especially recommend The Last House for nature lovers: one of our beautiful Sri Lanka hotels on the island’s south coast, where you can also enjoy whale and dolphin watching.
-The Kandy House, with its outdoor infinity pool overlooking rice paddies and gently rolling hills, is also another fantastic option for nature enthusiasts.
-Relax in the beautiful grounds of the estate, amble through the botanical gardens or visit the old tea trail; this is an idyllic and relaxing stay, surrounded by the diversity of Sri Lanka’s landscape.
+We especially recommend Buckingham Place for nature lovers: one of our beautiful Sri Lanka hotels on the island’s south coast, where you can also enjoy whale and dolphin watching.
+The River House, with its riverside setting and sprawling tropical gardens, is also another fantastic option for nature enthusiasts.